Flex faves: 5 short gratitude exercises to add to your daily routine

 1. Keep a Gratitude Journal

 Right before bedtime, spend five minutes reflecting on the three best things that happened to you that day.
 Keep a journal at your bedside for this specific reason.
-Shinola makes a beautiful weekly journal with tons of space for you to fill with a short gratitude list.
+Papier makes beautiful journals with tons of space for you to fill with a short gratitude list.